 As a result, the entire quality assurance program could lead to wasted time and resources, with no clear benefit for consumers.

 Measure the analysts’ organizational skills by establishing goals within fixed timeframes.
 For example, ask them to create a comprehensive report on five agents within a week, using data pulled from multiple channels.
 This gives them an incentive to stay organized and provides clear criteria for judging the quality of the analyst’s work.

 An ability to engage people is essential when delivering feedback and coaching.
-Some employees can be sensitive about their weaknesses, and if the analyst is unable to present criticism properly they could alienate the agent — making it so much harder to motivate them.
+Some employees can be sensitive about their weaknesses, and if the analyst cannot present criticism properly, they could alienate the agent — making it so much harder to motivate them.